 |Theatre||Film & Speaker Series|

-The Music & Dance and Theatre categories include an incredible array of performances for all ages -- from parents and grandparents to young adults, teens, elementary students and young children.
+The Music & Dance and Theatre categories include an incredible array of performances for all ages -- from parents and grandparents, young adults and teens to elementary students and young children.
 Shows geared specifically for young children are typically found under “Family” or “Children’s” series listings.
 Keep in mind that many shows for family audiences are full-length productions best suited for older children and teens.
 Age recommendations are only guidelines.
 Parents must use their discretion in determining their individual child’s readiness for a theater, music or dance performance.

 A program of the New Jersey Theatre Alliance offers an overview of performances across the state and the opportunity to purchase discounted tickets 48 hours in advance of showtime or one week in advance with a $30 yearly donation.

 The Music, Dance and Theatre listings included in the Kids Guide are only an introduction to the volume and variety of performing arts offered throughout New Jersey.
-Consult websites using the convenient links below for complete event calendars and to check for changes and newly added performances.
+Consult websites using the convenient links below for complete event calendars and check often for new shows added throughout the season.

 Calendars for many venues are not available until mid-summer for the new season.
-Call for schedules or go to the Hot Picks, Music & Dance pages or Theatre listings below for convenient links to all websites.
+Call for schedules or use the convenient links below and on the Kids Guide NJ Music & Dance page for complete calendars for the 2016-2017 season beginning in September.

 ArtsPower Field Trip Series